 Gran Canaria Local chomped on croquetas de jamón ibérico (5,95€), finger food arranged on a surface which will anger the plate-not-slate brigade.
 His elder brothers tucked into the 200-gram Catalina burgers (8€), crusty buns filled with beef, lettuce, tomato, onion, Gouda, and bacon which came with hot crisps rather than fries.
 Meanwhile, Mr and Mrs GCL shared a cheese salad with strawberry dressing, a tower of aubergine and mozzarella, and melt-in-your-mouth pork sirloin.

-Disclaimer: The Gran Canaria Local stayed for free at Bed&Chic in exchange for a review.
+Disclaimer: The Gran Canaria Local family stayed for free at Bed&Chic in exchange for a review.
 Book in advance directly with the hotel to secure a 5% saving on your accommodation.
 For the latest availability, visit the hotel’s website.